- HomeStart Here

 - The B-certificate focuses on your ability to safely fly a glider

 - The Qualified Glider Pilot celebrates your arrival as a fully fledged glider pilot ready to develop your cross-country soaring skills.

 The FAI awards system is a means of setting goals for cross-country flying development.
 It is a graduated system of badges, certificates and diplomas which recognise a pilot’s achievements in cross-country soaring.

 The ultimate challenges lie in attempting National and World Records.

 The FAI badges are internationally recognised, and the same standards are applied in every country.

-The full requirements for badge flights are detailed in the FAI Gliding’s Sporting Code which can be found on the FAI-Gliding website.
+The full requirements for badge flights are detailed in the FAI Sporting Code Section 3

 Application should be made on the appropriate form, and must be accompanied by the correct payment (see Paperwork Corner below).
 Claims will only be processed if the pilot is currently a financial flying member of an organisation which is itself a financial member of GNZ.

 Individual “legs” for badges may be claimed separately and will be held in GNZ’s records pending completion of all “legs”.
 All claims must be lodged with the GNZ Awards Officer, within 6 months of the date on which the flight was made.

 All cross country flights entered for record or FAI awards are automatically entered for the Air New Zealand Cross Country Championship, even if the record or award is not homologated, provided the distance portion of the claim is valid.